 In 2007, when J.J.
 Abrams accepted Paramount’s offer to direct a new Star Trek film it was a troubled time for the franchise.
 The Star Trek: Enterprise television series had been canceled and the the two most recent Star Trek films were widely panned (Star Trek: Insurrection in 1998 and Star Trek: Nemesis in 2002).
 The idea for a new film was to reboot the original series with a twist.
-They hoped to create a qualified prequel to the original Star Trek series which initially aired on CBS in the 1960s, but grew in popularity through syndication.
+They hoped to create a qualified prequel to the original Star Trek series which initially aired on NBC in the 1960s, but grew in popularity through syndication later through CBS.
 The filmmakers had a daunting task ahead of them: to reinvigorate the series, bringing appeal to a wider audience, yet also pleasing Trekkie fans, many of whom are notoriously fickle.
 To a large extent, J.J.
 Abrams and Paramount succeeded in this first film which was released in 2009.

 The new Star Trek movies are often referred to as the “Kelvin” timeline in reference to the name of the ship in the series, the USS Kelvin (an homage to J.J.
 Abrams’s grandfather).

 The year is 2233 (prior to the original series of Star Trek).
 At the outset of the film, the USS Kelvin is investigating a strange interspace phenomena when it is suddenly attacked by a Romulan ship known as the Narada helmed by a Romulan named Nero (Eric Bana).
 The captain of the Kelvin beams aboard the Romulan ship where he is interrogated about a man he has never heard of named “Ambassador Spock” and he is promptly executed.
 Thus First Officer George Kirk (Chris Hemsworth) takes command.
 He orders the entire crew to abandon ship, including his pregnant wife, Winona, who is mid-delivery, giving birth to a son named James Tiberius Kirk.
 George Kirk sacrifices himself by staying behind to fight the Romulans.